Schedule an appointment to reduce your wait time for your next MC office visit. Check out the Metropolitan College Office Hours.

 As a senior in high school, Crystal Krages never imagined that she would be able go to college – much less debt-free.

-Some people simply dream of success, while others like Crystal Krages, a Metropolitan College participant and first-generation college student, work third shift at UPS to make success a reality.
+Some people simply dream of success, while others like Crystal Krages, a Metropolitan College participant and first-generation college student, works third shift at UPS to make success a reality.
 Crystal Krages earned her Associates in Arts degree debt-free at Jefferson Community and Technical College (JCTC) in August 2013.
 She is currently attending the University of Louisville’s (UofL) Kent School of Social Work where she has successful maintained a 3.978 cumulative GPA; she will graduate debt-free from UofL with her Bachelor of Science in Social Work in May 2016.

 As a senior in high school, Crystal Krages never imagined that she would be able go to college – much less debt-free.
 Is it really possible to graduate from college debt-free?
 Well … if you are a Metropolitan College participant, the answer is – YES!